-Hearing aids
+Hearing aids\

-Services that are covered for you What you must pay when you get these services In addition to Medicare-covered benefits, we also cover the following supplemental benefits: • Routine hearing exams: one exam every year. • Hearing aid fitting evaluations: One fitting evaluation every year • Hearing aids up to two hearing aids every year Our plan has contracted with approved vendors to provide your non-Medicare-covered hearing services.
+What you must pay when Services that are covered for you you get these services In addition to Medicare-covered benefits, we also cover You pay \$0 copay for up to the following supplemental benefits: one Hearing Aid Fitting/ Evaluation visit every year.
+Routine hearing exams\: one exam every year. \$149 per hearing aid for the • Hearing aid fitting evaluations\: One fitting basic model evaluation every year • Hearing aids\ up to two hearing aids every 3 years Prior Authorization may be required.
+Our plan has contracted with approved vendors to provide your non-Medicare-covered hearing services.
 You must obtain your hearing aids through a plan-approved vendor.
 Please contact Member Services for help accessing this benefit (phone numbers are printed on the back of this document).
-You pay \$0 copay for up to one Hearing Aid Fitting/ Evaluation visit every year. \$699 per hearing aid for the basic model \$999 per hearing aid for the prime model Prior Authorization may be required.
-HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-Prior Authorization may be required.
-Referral may be required.
-Home-delivered meals To qualify for this benefit, you must have a diagnosis of diabetes, chronic heart failure, cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder), dementia or chronic lung disorders. • You get ready-to-heat-and-eat frozen meals delivered to your home. • You'll get 14 meals delivered once a week. • You can use this meal benefit each week for 12 weeks. • You get access to the Personal Concierge for the entire calendar year.
-You pay a \$0 copay Prior Authorization may be required.
+There is no coinsurance, HIV screening copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are Medicare-covered at increased risk for HIV infection, we cover: preventive HIV screening.
+One screening exam every 12 months Prior Authorization may be For women who are pregnant, we cover: required. • Up to three screening exams during a pregnancy Referral may be required.
+Home-delivered meals\ You pay a \$0 copay To qualify for this benefit, you must have a diagnosis of Prior Authorization may be diabetes, chronic heart failure, cardiovascular disorders required. (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder), dementia or chronic lung disorders. • You get ready-to-heat-and-eat frozen meals delivered to your home. • You'll get 14 meals delivered once a week.
+You can use this meal benefit each week for 12 You get access to the Personal Concierge for the entire calendar year.